ONE-store/unity_plugins/README.md

 licenseChecker.Initialize(callback);
 ```

-Refer to the [ALC documentation](https://onestore-dev.gitbook.io/dev/tools/tools/alc/unity-alc-sdk-v2-1) for more information.
+Refer to the [ALC documentation](https://onestore-dev.gitbook.io/dev/eng/tools/alc/using-alc-sdk-v2-in-unity) for more information.

 ## Change Note

+* 2025-04-18
+    * Fixed a bug where `signature` was missing from `consume()` response in certain cases.
+    * Minor typo fixes and code stabilization.
 * 2025-03-10
     * Fix exception handling bug when using `getApplicationEnabledSetting()`
 * 2025-02-25